xebialabs/xl-docker-images/docs/environment-variables.md

 other option is to add license file directly to below path
 ${APP_HOME}/conf/xl-release-license.lic for XLRelease or ${APP_HOME}/conf/deployit-license.lic for XLDeploy

-##### `XL_LICENSE_KIND   ????`
-- value: "byol"
-- Bring your owen license .. if set then no request for trial license will be issued.
-- Note:
-    - Something wrong here as even if this is set you still need to accept ACCEPT_EULA .. however as far as i understand it should not ask for trial license.

-##### `XL_NO_UNREGISTERED_LICENSE  ????`
-- value: "yes"
-- If passed then this will request unregistered license in which a call will be done to XebiaLabs license server to get a license and add it to license file.
-- Note:
-    - something wrong here as even if this is set you still asked to enter trial license as far as i understand it should not be the case.

 ##### `ACCEPT_EULA`
 - value: "y" or "Y"
-- This is needed "you must accept the End User License Agreement" if you didnot provide your own license before container can start and you are going to get Unregistered License.
+- This is needed "you must accept the End User License Agreement" if you will not provide your own license before container can start.

 ##### `FORCE_UPGRADE_FLAG`
-- value: "true"
+- value: "true", "false"
+- default "false"
 - Force upgrade setting.
 In case of upgrade it will be performed in non-interactive mode by setting flag to "-force-upgrades"

 ##### `XL_CLUSTER_MODE`
 - value: "default", "hot-standby", "full"
+- default: "default"
 - This is to specify if HA setup needed amd speciy which mode.

 ##### `XL_DB_URL`
 - value: "jdbc:h2:file:/opt/xldeploy/server/repository/xl-deploy"
-- This is to set DB url that will be used for repository, it also control which driver "XL_DB_DRIVER" will be used based on DB type .. supported db types are 'h2', 'oracle', 'mysql', 'postgresql', 'sqlserver', 'db2'
+- This is to set DB url that will be used for repository.
-- Note:
-    - oracle jdbc driver is not provided by default in the classpath, please make sure you provide one and it will be added to ${APP_HOME}/lib

 ##### `XL_DB_USERNAME`
 - value: "user-name"